 | Wallcreeper | November to April | Vertical cliffs and rocky areas | ⚠️ High: discreet and rare bird |

-| Eurasian lynx | All year (rare) | Wooded areas, rarely seen | 🚫 Observation unlikely |
+| Eurasian lynx | Year-round (rare) | Wooded areas, rarely seen | 🚫 Observation unlikely |

 | Alpine black salamander | May to September (after rain) | Humid undergrowth and stream edges | ⚠️ Medium: do not touch |

-| Deer/roe deer | September to March (rut) | Forest edges | ⚠️ High: silence imperative |
+| Deer/roe deer | September to March (rutting) | Forest edges | ⚠️ High: silence imperative |

 A precious and fragile alpine flora

-The flora of the Cirque reflects the richness of mountain environments:
+The flora of the Cirque reflects the richness of mountain environments :

 - Opposite-leaved saxifrage, rare and endemic to the Alps.